-In this 24 July 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on the effects of immortality on ethics, the morality of hiring illegal immigrants, the reasons for carrying a concealed weapon, explaining egoism to others, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 24 July 2011, I answered questions on the effects of immortality on ethics, the morality of hiring illegal immigrants, the reasons for carrying a concealed weapon, explaining egoism to others, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I've been working on programming for this webcast, as well as my updates to Explore Atlas Shrugged.